yw-liftandshift/pbmm-on-gcp-onboarding/5-app-infra/README.md

 ### Deploying with Cloud Build

 1. Clone the `gcp-policies` repo based on the Terraform output from the `0-bootstrap` step.
-Clone the repo at the same level of the `terraform-example-foundation` folder, the following instructions assume this layout.
+Clone the repo at the same level of the `pbmm-on-gcp-onboarding` folder, the following instructions assume this layout.
 Run `terraform output cloudbuild_project_id` in the `0-bootstrap` folder to get the Cloud Build Project ID.

    ```bash